Offline Data Augmentation

 |

-The center value for the image.
-In this case, the images are scaled between 0-255 (8 bit images), so setting a value of 127.5 is common.
+Center value for the image.
+In our case, the images are scaled between 0-255 (8 bit images), therefore setting a value of 127.5 is the common value.

 |